mlinpl/aiart.mlinpl.org/competition-terms.md

       2) the Second Place Prize of amount of 3000 PLN
       3) the Third Place Prize of amount of 1000 PLN (the “**Festival Prize**”)

-   b) Students’ Prize of amount of 1000 PLN (the “**Students’ Prize**”)
-   c) Honorable mentions (the “**Honorable Mention**”) (altogether the “**the Prizes**”)
+   b) Students’ Prize of amount of 1000 PLN (the “**Students’ Prize**”) (altogether the “**the Prizes**”)

-3. There can be no ex aequo places in the Competition – only one Project can be the winner of a particular Prize, with the exception of the Honorable Mentions.
+3. There can be no ex aequo places in the Competition – only one Project can be the winner of a particular Prize.
 4. The final results of Prizes will be announced during the Awards Ceremony which takes place in the Museum of Modern Art in Warsaw (Wybrzeze Kosciuszkowskie 22, 00-390 Warsaw) on 09.10.2024 (the “**Awards Ceremony**”).
-5. The Festival Prize and the Honorable Mentions will be awarded by a jury consisting of five members:
+5. The Festival Prize will be awarded by a jury consisting of five members:
    a) 3 representatives of ML in PL\*
    b) 1 representative of ASP\*
    c) 1 representative of MSN\*
 (the “**Exhibition Jury**”)

-6. In case of The Festival Prize and the Honorable Mentions final decision made by the Exhibition Jury will be based both on the initial application (during the Call for Contributions and judging criteria described in the § 6 of the Rules of the AI ART Competition) as well as on the Project presentation during the Exhibition.
+6. In case of The Festival Prize final decision made by the Exhibition Jury will be based both on the initial application (during the Call for Contributions and judging criteria described in the § 6 of the Rules of the AI ART Competition) as well as on the Project presentation during the Exhibition.
 The Exhibition Jury will evaluate the displayed artworks, with the objective of making a final decision based on the aforementioned.
 7. The Students’ Prize will be awarded by the student body of ASP by a secret ballot (the “**Vote**”).
 The Vote will be organized among viewers of the Exhibition – every viewer entering the venue of the Exhibition will receive a ballot with a list of the Projects in the Exhibition and an indication of their creators \- Participants.
 Votes will be collected until 08.11.2024.
 The Project with the highest number of votes will be the winner of the Students’ Prize.
 The votes will be counted by the Awards Ceremony.
 8. The Prize will be credited to the winners’ accounts within 30 working days from the Awards Ceremony via bank transfer or via voucher.
 The Organizer will contact awarded Finalists to confirm the data necessary to transfer the Prize.
 9. It is not possible to transfer the right to the Prize to third parties.
 It is not possible to give up part of the Prize.
 Resignation from the part of the Prize is tantamount to resignation from the entire Prize.